bricesarver/pseudo-it/README.md

 **You don't account for indels?
 Why not?**

-Not if you want to keep the same coordinate system of your reference!
+They shouldn't be included you want to keep the same coordinate system as your reference!
 Easy enough to do afterwards using standard variant-calling aproaches.

 **I can't remember if I allowed multiallelic calls in my final reference!**